 Notes

-1 This is a compilation of the Library Board of Western Australia Act 1951 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 10 February 2006 of the Library Board of Western Australia Act 1951 and includes the amendments made by the other written laws referred to in the following table 1a.
+The table also contains information about any reprint.

 Compilation table